 Camp will take place July 16-20 on the campus of Baylor University.

-Chuck Codd is in his eighth season with the Baylor soccer program after following coaches Marci and Paul Jobson to Waco from Northern Illinois, where he was a volunteer assistant coach.
+Chuck Codd is in his tenth season with the Baylor soccer program after following coaches Marci and Paul Jobson to Waco from Northern Illinois, where he was a volunteer assistant coach.

-In his seven seasons at Baylor, Codd has helped the Bears become one of the NCAA's best defensive squads.
-As a team, BU has posted six of the program's lowest goals against averages in the last six seasons, including the lowest mark in 2012 (0.53).
+In his nine seasons at Baylor, Codd has helped the Bears become one of the NCAA's best defensive squads.
+As a team, BU has posted eight of the program's lowest goals against averages in the last eight seasons, including the lowest mark in 2012 (0.53).
 The mark led the Big 12, was third in the NCAA and produced a program-record 13 shutouts.
 The defense played a large role in Baylor earning its first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance in 2012.

 Under Codd's tutelage, Kloss led the Big 12 in 2012 and ranked eighth in the NCAA in goals against average (0.55), setting the Baylor single-season record.
 She also ranked sixth in the Big 12 in save percentage (.791), which ranked ninth on the all-time single season list at Baylor.
 Along the way, she posted nine shutouts to lead the Big 12 and ranked second on the Baylor single season list.
 The Bears allowed a then-program-low 14 goals on the season.

 In 2011, Codd was instrumental in helping Courtney Seelhorst post the then-second lowest GAA in program history (0.80).
 The senior also recorded 10 shutouts under Codd's watch, while the team as a whole tied the then-program record for the most shutouts in a season with 11.
 BU only allowed 18 goals on the year in 22 games for a 0.82 goals against average.